The Strength of Structural Diversity in Online Social Networks

 \subsection{Construction of social reputation index}

-The current study adopts non-negative matrix factorization (NMF) to construct social reputation index from the original data.
-NMF is an unsupervised approach for dimensionality reduction with the constraints that the input and output matrices don't contain any negative elements.
+The current study adopts non-negative matrix factorization (NMF) to construct the social reputation index from the original data.
+NMF is an unsupervised approach for dimensionality reduction with the constraints that the input and output matrices don't contain any negative elements \cite{lee1999learning, lee2000algorithms, cichocki2009fast, fevotte2011algorithms}.
 Specifically, for a given non-negative data matrix $V$, NMF attempts to find an approximate factorization: $V \approx W \cdot H$ such that the original matrix $V$ can be decomposed into two non-negative submatrices $W$ and $H$, with the goal of minimizing the reconstruction error between $V$ and $W \cdot H$.

-In our setting, the decomposition of a original matrix with $n$ users and $m$ dimensions of features can be decoded as $V_{n \times m} \approx W_{n \times r} \cdot H_{r \times m}$, where $r$ is a given parameter prior to the matrix decomposition and indicates the expected dimension after NMF.
-In practice, $n$ is set to be the number of ego users in the sample (i.e., $234,834$), $m$ is set to be 3 as there are three types of popularity measures (i.e., number of received upvotes, thanks and favorites), whereas $r$ is set to be 1 as we aim to obtain a single measure of social reputation.
-After NMF, the submatrix $W_{n \times r}$ is just the social reputation index we need.
+In our setting, the decomposition of an original matrix with $n$ users and $m$ dimensions of features can be decoded as $V_{n \times m} \approx W_{n \times r} \cdot H_{r \times m}$, where $r$ is a given parameter prior to the matrix decomposition and indicates the expected dimension after NMF.
+Here in our study, $V_{n \times m}$ is the original data matrix with $n$ equals $234,834$ (i.e., the number of ego users in the sample) and $m$ equals 3 as there are three types of popularity measures (i.e., number of received upvotes, thanks, and favorites), whereas $r$ is set to be 1 as we aim to obtain a single measure of social reputation.
+After NMF, the reduced submatrix $W_{n \times r}$ is denoted as the social reputation index.

-Specifically, as the distributions of the three popularity measures are highly skewed, we first log-transform their values and then feed them into NMF to obtain the social reputation index.
-Note that each given value $x$ is log-transformed by $\log_{10}(x+1)$ where 1 is added to support cases in which $x=0$.
-Once the social reputation index is obtained, we further normalize it to the range [0, 100] as follows: given a vector $Y$ indicating the social reputation index, every element of $Y$ is normalized as $Y_i= 100 \times {\big(Y_i-\min(Y)\big)}/{\big(\max(Y)-\min(Y)\big)}$, where $\max(Y)$ and $\min(Y)$ are maximum and minimum values of $Y$, respectively.
+In practice, these three popularity measures are first log-transformed by $\log_{10}(x+1)$ and then fed into NMF simultaneously.
+Once the social reputation index (the first submatrix $W$ after NMF decomposition) is obtained, we normalize it to the range [0, 100] as follows: given a vector $W$ indicating the social reputation index, every element of $W$ is normalized as $W_i= 100 \times {\big(W_i-W_{min}\big)}/{\big(W_{max}-W_{min}\big)}$, where $W_{max}$ and $W_{min}$ are maximum and minimum values of $W$, respectively.